MileHacker Logo

 Waterfront Views

 The Poonch River is a significant geographical feature.
-Its presence adds to the scenic beauty of the area.
+Its presence adds to the scenic beauty of the region.

 Local Green Spaces

-Bagh-i-Kotli provides a pleasant spot for a stroll or picnic, especially for families.
-Smaller recreational areas also exist.
+Bagh-i-Kotli provides a pleasant site for a stroll or picnic, especially for families.
+Smaller recreational areas also can be found.

 Affiliate Resources for Tours & Experiences